jekwatt/byte_of_vim/README.md

 # byte_of_vim
-Collection of vim tools I use and love.
+Collection of vim tools I use and love

+Inspired by:
+* Udemy Vim Masterclass
+* shawncplus/vim-classes (Class notes from his vim training)